devsunb/keep-the-rhythm/README.md

 # Keep the Rhythm

 Keep the Rhythm is an Obsidian plugin that helps you maintain a consistent writing practice by tracking your daily word count and visualizing it through an elegant heatmap.
-See your writing patterns at a glance and stay motivated to maintain your writing rhythm.

 ![plugin-heatmap](docs/image.png)